Predicting open quantum dynamics with data-informed quantum-classical dynamics

-In DIQCD, the expectation of any system observable $\hat{O}$ at time $t$ is given as $O(t) = \langle O_{\eps}(t) \rangle_{\eps}=\langle \tr (\hat{O}\hat{\rho}_{\eps}(t))\rangle_{\eps}$, where $\langle \cdot \rangle_{\eps}$ represents the average over realizations of $\eps(t)$ with given probability distribution of $\eps(0)$ and possible auxiliary variables $\boldsymbol{\xi}(0)$.
+In DIQCD, the expectation of any system observable $\hat{O}$ at time $t$ is given as $O(t) = \langle O_{\eps}(t) \rangle_{\eps}=\langle \tr (\hat{O}\hat{\rho}_{\eps}(t))\rangle_{\eps}$, where $\langle \cdot \rangle_{\eps}$ represents the average over realizations of $\eps(t)$.
 DIQCD is trained on time-series data at discrete time points $\{t_1, t_2, \cdots \}$ with the mean-squared loss $\mathcal{L}=\sum_{ij} (O_i(t_j) - O_i^*(t_j))^2$.
 The data $O_i^*(t)$ comes from measurements performed on either an experimental or simulated system.
-For example, for an atom-based quantum computing platform, $\hat{O_i}$ can be a Pauli operator acting on the $i$-th qubit, and $\eps(t)$ conceptually embeds dynamical information about optical traps, environmental radiation, etc. In DIQCD, one does not need to model $\eps(t)$ with an accurate understanding of possible system-environment interaction.
+For example, for an atom-based quantum computing platform, $\hat{O_i}$ can be a Pauli operator acting on the $i$-th qubit, and $\eps(t)$ conceptually encapsulates dynamical information about optical traps, environmental radiation, etc. In DIQCD, one does not need to model $\eps(t)$ with precise knowledge of the environment.
 Various classical processes can be incorporated.
-A guiding principle for practical modeling is to choose a set of processes with flexible time scales~\footnote{such as the damping time in a Langevin process and the angular frequency of an harmonic oscilator} initialized to roughly cover the orders of magnitude of time scales from $\delta t$ to quantum coherence time, and also infinity (shot-by-shot noise).
-Other than that, DIQCD does not guide the choice of $\{\hat{S}_j\}$ or the choice of system degrees of freedom.
+A guiding principle for practical modeling is to employ a collection of processes characterized by flexible time scales~\footnote{such as the damping time in a Langevin process and the angular frequency of an harmonic oscilator}, initialized to broadly encompass the range of time scales from $\delta t$ up to the quantum coherence time, and extending to infinity to represent shot-by-shot noise.
+Other than that, DIQCD does not specify the choice of $\{\hat{S}_j\}$ or the choice of system degrees of freedom.
 These considerations should be made with a phenomenological understanding of a quantum device.

-Details on the implementation of DIQCD, i.e., the GPU-enabled Python package QEpsilon~\cite{qepsilon}, are reported in Appendix.
-In summary, QEpsilon provides a library of operators for constructing a many-body open quantum system, a library of classical processes, numerical integrators for classical and quantum processes, and a user interface for model construction, training, and simulation.
-The training is carried out as a forward-backpropagation loop: we simulate the forward evolution of $\rho_{\eps}(t)$ and $\eps(t)$ from time 0 to $T$, with plain numerical integration of Eq.~\eqref{lindblad} and relevant classical EOMs.
+The DIQCD model is trained using a forward-backpropagation loop, in which $\rho_{\eps}(t)$ and $\eps(t)$ are propagated from $t=0$ to $T$ via straightforward numerical integration of Eq.~\eqref{lindblad} and the associated classical EOMs.
 We calculate the loss function $\mathcal{L}$, backpropagate the loss over the entire trajectory of $\rho_{\eps}(t)$ and $\eps(t)$, and update all flexible parameters with accumulated gradients.
+Details on the implementation of DIQCD, i.e., the Python package QEpsilon~\cite{qepsilon}, are reported in Appendices.